All prophecy is political

 Belief in prophecy is normal

 Even today, prophecy belief is not weird, it is normal.
-Jews, Muslims and Christians still found their beliefs on the claims of prophets, most obviously the founders of their religions: Moses, Jesus and Mohammed.
-The interpretation of their prophecies, is of course, highly controversial.
+Jews, Muslims and Christians still ground their beliefs on the claims of prophets, most obviously the founders of their religions: Moses, Jesus and Mohammed.
+The interpretation of their prophecies is, of course, highly controversial.
 Many — perhaps most Jews and Christians in Europe — deny that the Bible can be used to support contemporary causes.
 But it’s important to remember that Biblical prophecy continues to be used in this way by many in the US, and among the ever-expanding communities of Christians in Asia.

 More controversial are some people’s claims that God acts inside them.
 This view has its origins in Greek religion, and was taken up by both the ancient Israelites and the earliest Christian communities.
 Their claims to be engodded were revived by seventeenth-century British writers and had a big part to play in the development of Methodism in England and evangelicalism in America.
 The most cogent defender of this position was the scholar-prophet, John Lacy.
 Lacy was a member of the group, usually called (I think inaccurately) the French Prophets, who toured early eighteenth-century Europe delivering ‘warnings of the eternal spirit’ to amazed audiences.
 The prophets claimed that they merely provided the physical vessels that God used to speak his words to humanity.